 If you are already habitually using crack cocaine when you get pregnant, it is unlikely that you will be able to stop immediately without professional help.

-Since crack cocaine will remain in your unborn baby's system for at least three weeks, you would need to abstain from the drug for at least that long in order to let your unborn baby detox.
+Since crack cocaine will remain in your unborn baby's system for at least three weeks, you would need to abstain from the drug for at least that long to let your unborn baby detox.

-Long Term Effects on Your Child's Health
+Long-Term Effects on Your Child's Health

-Crack cocaine exposure in utero can lead to long term emotional and behavioural problems.
+Crack cocaine exposure in utero can lead to long-term emotional and behavioural problems.
 Children who have to deal with crack cocaine withdrawal may have trouble recovering from that trauma.

-There are a lot of barriers that your child may have to face, besides the physical health problems they are already risking.
+There are a lot of barriers that your child may have to face besides the physical health problems they are already risking.

 If you do not get that help as soon as possible, your child may have to deal with the adverse effects of your drug use for a long time.
 They will also run the risk of becoming a drug addict themselves.